leorickli/wordpress-aws/09 - Installing WordPress.md

 tar -xzf latest.tar.gz
 cp -r wordpress/* /var/www/html/
 ```
+- **wget https://wordpress.org/latest.tar.gz**: This command uses the wget tool to download the latest version of WordPress as a compressed tarball (latest.tar.gz) from the official WordPress website.
+- **tar -xzf latest.tar.gz**: This command extracts the contents of the latest.tar.gz tarball using the tar command.
+The options -xzf specify that the tarball should be extracted (-x), the input file is compressed with gzip (-z), and the filename is provided (-f).
+- **cp -r wordpress/* /var/www/html/**: This command copies all the files and directories from the extracted wordpress directory to the document root directory of the web server (/var/www/html/).
+The -r option ensures that the copy operation is recursive and includes all subdirectories and files.

 ### 7. Create the wp-config.php file
 ```
 cp /var/www/html/wp-config-sample.php /var/www/html/wp-config.php
 ```
+- This command is used to make a copy of the WordPress sample configuration file (wp-config-sample.php) and rename it to wp-config.php.

 ### 8. Edit the wp-config.php file